EDUCE Overview Copyright 2009 Nikolas S. Boyd.

 Considerations

 Limiting adjectives supply (or indicate the need for) quantitative information about subjects and objects, including number, order, degree, etc. Their presence indicates quantitative areas of a conceptual model that should be explored and specified more concretely during object-oriented analysis.
-Specific numbers that characterize the limitations on relationships should be obtained from the domain experts and solution users.
-For example, are the relationships
+Specific numbers that characterize the bounds on relationships should be obtained from domain experts, solution users, business managers, and governors.
+For example, are the relationships:

 1,